ALL TRAVELERS MUST BE VACCINATED FOR COVID-19

 Belize is a beautiful country in Central America, bordered by Guatemala to the west and south, Mexico to the north and the Caribbean Sea to the east.
 Belize has a very diverse population with many cultures and languages.
 While English is the official language, the most commonly spoken language is Belizean Creole.
-Full of history, the Maya Civilization in Belize goes back to 1500 B.C. and the Mayan Ruins attract tourists from around the world.
 We will be staying in a village called Placencia, which is a peninsula in southern Belize where life slows down and souls are rejuvenated.

 Sustainable Tourism in Belize

 Belize has been listed by "Ethical Traveler" in the top ten ethical destinations to visit this year.
 It has been a rising star in eco-tourism for the last decade.
 With the largest barrier reef in the Northern Hemisphere, hard work has resulted in UNESCO's removing Belize from the danger list.
 Belize also boasts beautiful rainforests which cover 70% of the country, with over 103 protected areas.
 In 2018, Belize banned off-shore drilling and in 2019 banned single-use plastic and styrofoam products.
 Their commitment to eco-tourism has intensified due to Covid-19.
 The pandemic has given Belize the opportunity to reflect on how to make tourism even more eco-friendly.
 The country has launched an ambitious plan to make its tourism sector even more sustainable.